ucf-cs/LDMS-docker/README.md

 docker run -it ldms
 ```

-All subsequent commands are run from within the Docker container shell.
+Subsequent commands are run from within the Docker container shell.

 You can start the sampler and aggregator processes using the following commands:
 ```bash